Welcome to LACE

 ABOUT THE ARTIST

-Cassils’ practice weds her experience as a stunt person and a bodybuilder to the ethos of FLUXUS and guerrilla theater.
-Her solo physical performances are informed by a decade of working in the collective Toxic Titties but are grounded in the exploration of the specific possibilities of the body, as both instrument and image.
+Cassils’ practice weds their experience as a stunt person and a bodybuilder to the ethos of FLUXUS and guerrilla theater.
+Their solo physical performances are informed by a decade of working in the collective Toxic Titties but are grounded in the exploration of the specific possibilities of the body, as both instrument and image.
 Cassils’ methods are multidisciplinary, combining performance, film, drawing, video, photography, and event planning.
 Cassils has exhibited at the Whitechapel and Thomas Danes in London; Manifesta, Schnitt Ausstellungsraum, and Edith Ruß Site for Media Art in Germany; the LGBT film festival in Paris, France; the Museum Moderner Kunst Stiftung Ludwig in Vienna, Austria; MUCA Roma and International Festival in Rome; Ex-Teresa Arte Actual in Mexico City; Art in General in New York; Art Basel Miami Beach; Yerba Buena Center for the Arts in San Francisco; and LACE and the USC Center for Feminist Research in Los Angeles.

 Filed Under: Installation, LACE, Performance Tagged With: Cuts:A Traditional Sculpture, LAGoesLive